Census Should Ask About Citizenship

 Yet asking for that basic information created a massive firestorm among liberals who want to blur the distinction between those who are American citizens, and those who are not.
 No one can claim it is an invasion of anyone’s privacy to ask about citizenship, given that it should be a matter of public record.

 The importance of his decision is shown by the fact that Democrats in California immediately filed a lawsuit asking a federal judge to stop it.
-Federal judges appointed by Democratic presidents Barack Obama, Bill Clinton, and even Jimmy Carter have become the first stop in the resistance to President Trump carrying out the will of the American people.
+Federal judges appointed by Democrat presidents Barack Obama, Bill Clinton, and even Jimmy Carter have become the first stop in the resistance to President Trump carrying out the will of the American people.

 The initial lawsuit against Wilbur Ross was filed by the attorney general of California, Xavier Becerra, who should have his hands full defending his state’s unconstitutional sanctuary laws against a federal lawsuit by U.S. Attorney General Jeff Sessions.
 San Francisco is not only a sanctuary for illegal aliens, but it is also a popular venue for liberals seeking judicial supremacy to block Trump at every turn.